ingeniala/heybluekata/ADRs/adr-notification-mechanism.md

 AWS SNS was selected due to the following reasons:

-- It's an AWS service (selected cloud provider for infrasture [ADR Cloud Provider](./adr-cloud.md)).
+- It's an AWS service (selected cloud provider for infrastructure [ADR Cloud Provider](./adr-cloud.md)).
 - The core of AWS SNS is based in Firebase, so no reasons to select Firebase which belongs to other cloud provider.
 - It's widely adopted for severals organizations.
 - It's a mature technology supported by AWS.